-The healthcare system in Germany is often rated as one of the best in the world; getting vaccinated in Germany helps to protect other unvaccinated people around you against infectious diseases.
-Vaccinations in Germany are voluntary and there are no legal requirements on having your children vaccinated.
+The healthcare system in Germany is one of the best in the world; getting vaccinated in Germany helps to protect other unvaccinated people around you against infectious diseases.
+Vaccinations in Germany are voluntary and there are no legal requirements on immunizing children.
 However, because of the resurgence of measles in Germany – and globally – many German states are in the process of making the MMR vaccine mandatory.

 The Permanent Vaccination Commission (Ständige Impfkommission or STIKO), an independent expert panel that regularly publishes up-to-date information and statistics for the public, provides advice so you can make an informed decision.

 This guide provided by international health insurer Allianz Care explains all you need to know about your family’s vaccinations in Germany: